JuliaBays/cps491s23-team04/meetingsREADME.md

     - switch to postgres
 - for next week:
     - each of us do chapter 1-3 of Django 4 textbook (blog site) by next wednesday

+R Mar 28 / Gabby, Julia, Dr. Stiffler, Dr. Vorachek

+- zoom meeting while Dr. V in NYC
+- Dr. Stiffler talked her through our plans
+    - she fully approves
+- at some point ned to talk to her again about all of her hopes/needs for the site

+Sun Apr 2 / Gabby, Julia / 1:15 - 3:45

+- Django Ch 1

+M Apr 3 / Gabby, Julia / 11:15 - 12:15

+- Django Ch 2